 Offering advice on cabinet decisions

-The Monitoring Officer will provide advice on the scope of statutory powers and authority of the Council or Cabinet to take decisions, issues relating to maladministration, conduct and probity the budget and policy framework to all Elected Members.
+The monitoring officer will provide advice on the scope of statutory powers and authority of the council or Cabinet to take decisions, issues relating to inefficient or dishonest administration, conduct and probity the budget and policy framework to all elected members.

 The monitoring officer will establish and maintain a register of interests of members and co-opted members of the authority.
 Further information is available under the 'documents relating to members of the council' section of the council's constitution.

 Complaints about a councillor

 You're entitled to expect the highest standards of conduct from all members of the council.
 If you're unhappy with the actions of a councillor you can make a complaint.

 The Members Code of Conduct outlines the expectations of councillors.
 Appendix 3 outlines the procedure for how members' code of conduct concerns and complaints will be considered.
 It's important to note that there are some types of complaint which won't be considered under this procedure.

 The quickest way to tell us about your complaint is by completing our online make a complaint about a councillor form below.
 If your complaint is about a council service however, please use our complaint or compliment about a council service form instead.